Want to Run Faster? Start With These 14 Exercises

 #3: Single-Leg Romanian Deadlifts

-This is a great exercise for running faster because it isolates each leg at a time, mimicking the unilateral demands of running.
+This is a great exercise for running faster because it isolates each leg in turn, mimicking the unilateral demands of running.

 You’ll strengthen your glutes, hamstrings, and core.

-Instead of performing each rep slowly, reach down slowly with the weight and then explode upward back to the starting position.
+Instead of performing each rep slowly, lower the weight slowly, then explode back to the starting position.

 This will help develop the power you need to run faster.